 Danny ended up his KC recorded show career at the age of 4 , totalling six cc’s & four reserves , resp cc’s awarded to ch Hollesley Dare Devil’ son Grangemoor Cadivor & 3x Danny’ sire MM .
 Danny Boy’ sis ch Honeycroft Dolly Daydream , also owned by the Atkinson family , was built on similar lines , ie very broad front , long roomy cast , standing on large limbs and topped by an impressive head piece .
 She got her 1st cc under Mrs Pam Day , 2nd under Mrs Jill Hicks and made up under all-rounder Mr Reg J Gadsden ; respective reserve cc’s went to Ch Darkling Bridie’ sis D- Batsheba , ch Bredwardine Beau Ideal & ch Bulliff Warrior’ sis ch B- Walkeska .

 It's quite easy to lose track throughout the successive generations of breeding ; the hereabove sexe linked schemes (insert MM' son Dom Perignon aka 'Podge') may be of some help in order to get some rudimentary overview of blood lines which have had a major impact upon the show stock of the 1980s .
 No matter how things might be turned around , a great part of top quality breeding traced back to MM complemented by input of the Am import ch Wayside The Devil , and in a later stage melted together with another Am import , ch Arciniega' Lion .
-Looking at the successful female lines , it's clear that many of them trace back to Buckhall Alice , grand niece to Havengore Turk (pic to be found on the sixties' page) who sired Mrs Day' Hollesley foundation brood ch Havengore Dawn , maternal G4 to MM , a stud who sired ten litters (see below at left next to MM pictured at Lyme Park Aug '84 ) ; twelve of those approx fifty MM children were made up ; they collected in toto 80+ cc's .
+Looking at the successful female lines , it's clear that many of them trace back to Buckhall Alice , grand niece of Havengore Turk (pic to be found on the sixties' page) who sired Mrs Day' Hollesley foundation brood ch Havengore Dawn , maternal G4 to MM , a stud who sired ten litters (see below at left next to MM pictured at Lyme Park Aug '84 ) ; twelve of those approx fifty MM children were made up ; they collected in toto 80+ cc's .
 Correction concerning the green list , ie 3rd litter dam Zanfi Bellona , of course , daughter of Darkling Bombardier !
 MM in video provided by Oldschoolmastiffs .

 Here below pics of the MM' Bellabees offspring fr l to r - ch B- Blunder as a youngster , ch B- Cader Idris & sis B- Mynydd Perfydd , the latter owned by Falmorehall breeder Mrs Sarah Windham who bred from her four litters ; the 3rd one , sired by Falmorehall Sirocco , produced a/o F- Flamingo b Oct '84 whose photograph is taken at Frohnhausen Germany July '85 and typifying that lively Irish lady of Mastiffs .
 Flamingo' owner Mrs Anne Nielsen was kindly asked to stack her dear one before the camera and next to her breeder in kneeled position , that in order to get a nice composition .
 But , for some foolish mechanic reason , camera shot adjustment lasted a tad too long and she couldn't resist to turn her head in front of Flamingo' s which resulted in a quite funny outcome !
 Those were the days ...

-Here below three other Mastiffs related to the Falmorehall foundation brood , MM’ daughter Bellabees Mynydd Perfydd , 1) her son b May ’85 out of her 4th litter , the one sired by ch Hollesley Rupert , ie Falmorehall Charlie owned by Mr/Mrs H Browne of Dublin , see left picture taken at Towcester Aug ’88 ; 2) Mynydd Perfydd’ grandson Chasedown Valient owned by Bellabees breeder Mrs GMK Ede , Mrs Pam Day’ sis in law ; he was born Sept ’87 & bred by the renowned Bloodhound breeders Mr/Mrs David and Elin Richards of Heathfield - East Sussex ; Valient was out of Falmorehall Sobraine (MM x Bellabees Mynydd Perfydd) sired by MM’ son ch Glynpedr Dom Perignon , iow linebred to MM (2x G2 & 1x G3) ; his picture in the centre , also taken at Towcester ’88 at 11 months of age & handled by Mrs Pam Day’ daughter Tigger ; 3) at right a pic (taken at Pyleigh Manor Aug ’91) of Falmorehall Darley b Oct ’87 out of Mynydd Perfydd’ daughter F- Call Me Madam sired by Mr Boatwright’ ch Zanfi Imperial Eagle ; Darley was owned by Ormondstow breeder Miss Sheila Critchley .
+Here below three other Mastiffs related to the Falmorehall foundation brood , MM’ daughter Bellabees Mynydd Perfydd , 1) her son b May ’85 out of her 4th litter , the one sired by ch Hollesley Rupert , ie Falmorehall Charlie owned by Mr/Mrs H Browne of Dublin , see centre picture taken at Towcester Aug ’88 ; 2) Mynydd Perfydd’ grandson Chasedown Valient - see below at left - owned by Bellabees breeder Mrs GMK Ede , Mrs Pam Day’ sis in law ; he was born Sept ’87 & bred by the renowned Bloodhound breeders Mr/Mrs David and Elin Richards of Heathfield - East Sussex ; Valient was out of Falmorehall Sobraine (MM x Bellabees Mynydd Perfydd) sired by MM’ son ch Glynpedr Dom Perignon , iow linebred to MM (2x G2 & 1x G3) ; his picture in the centre , also taken at Towcester ’88 at 11 months of age & handled by Mrs Pam Day’ daughter Tigger ; 3) at right a pic (taken at Pyleigh Manor Aug ’91) of Falmorehall Darley b Oct ’87 out of Mynydd Perfydd’ daughter F- Call Me Madam sired by Mr Boatwright’ ch Zanfi Imperial Eagle ; Darley was owned by Ormondstow breeder Miss Sheila Critchley .

 None of these three Mastiffs played a prominent role in breeding practice but their pics here may be instrumental in order to visualize a bit the Bellabees MP interaction vis-à-vis studs chosen by Falmorehall breeder Mrs S Windham (as she , just like Mr/Mrs Richards , has also used Dom Perignon at stud).